Your stepsClick on the steps to expand or collapse. Expand All Steps (+)

 B: Revise your draft

 Print out your brief and work from a hard copy.
 Read it carefully and look for higher-order problems first, such as organization, structure, evidence, and analysis.
-For help, check out Tips for revision.
+For help, check out these tips for revision.

 C: Evaluate your second draft and rewrite as needed

 Narrow your focus to paragraph-level issues such as sentence flow and transitions.
-For help with this, see Transitions and connectives.
+For help with this, see Transition words.

 D: Proofread the final version of your brief

 Last step!
 Read carefully to catch small errors.
-Here are some tips on How to proofread.
+Here are some Proofreading strategies.
 Also, take time to make sure your brief adheres to the conventions of the style guide you are using or your instructor's requirements.
 Think about titles, margins, and page numbers.
 Is a cover sheet required?

 Your list of sources should contain key items you used to write your brief.
 Follow the citation style guide recommended in your assignment or by your instructor.
-For help, take a look at Citing sources.
+For help, take a look at the citation and style guides on the Library's website.
+Using reference management software can also help you manage your citations as you write.
+Use tools such as RefWorks and Write-N-Cite for building your bibliography.